pixlee/android-sdk/README.md

             }
         }
         ```
-     1. Load your album photos using PXLPhotosView
+    1. Load your album photos using PXLPhotosView (Similar to Widget)
         - Using PXLPhotosView, you can load your album's photos.
         In Xml
         ```xml